 Actions to which individuals under this profile could be exposed are of such severe nature that they would amount to persecution (e.g. forced disappearance, torture, arbitrary arrest).
-When the acts in question are (solely) discriminatory measures, the individual assessment of whether or not discrimination could amount to persecution should take into account the severity and/or repetitiveness of the acts or whether they occur as an accumulation of various measures.
+When the acts in question are (solely) discriminatory measures, the individual assessment of whether discrimination could amount to persecution should take into account the severity and/or repetitiveness of the acts or whether they occur as an accumulation of various measures.

 Not all individuals under this profile would face the level of risk required to establish well-founded fear of persecution.
-The individual assessment of whether or not there is a reasonable degree of likelihood for the applicant to face persecution should take into account risk-impacting circumstances, such as: regional specifics (who is in control of the area of origin of the applicant, if the applicant was located in any of the IDP camps), the nature of activities and degree of involvement in activities perceived by SDF/YPG as opposition, (perceived) affiliation with ISIL (see separate profile Persons with perceived links to ISIL) or Turkish-backed forces (see also 1.1.
-Members of anti-government armed groups), being known to the Kurdish authorities (e.g. previous arrest), etc.
+The individual assessment of whether there is a reasonable degree of likelihood for the applicant to face persecution should take into account risk-impacting circumstances, such as: regional specifics (who is in control of the area of origin of the applicant, if the applicant was located in any of the IDP camps), the nature of activities and degree of involvement in activities perceived by SDF/YPG as opposition, (perceived) affiliation with ISIL (see separate profile 2.3 Persons with perceived links to ISIL) or Turkish-backed forces (see also 2.1.1 Members of anti-government armed groups), being known to the Kurdish authorities (e.g. previous arrest), etc.

-Available information indicates that persecution of this profile is for reasons of (imputed) political opinion.
+Available information indicates that persecution of this profile is highly likely to be for reasons of (imputed) political opinion.

-(i) Exclusion considerations could be relevant to some sub-categories of this profile, such as ISIL members and members of the SNA (see the chapter on VI.
+Exclusion considerations could be relevant to some sub-categories of this profile, such as ISIL members and members of the SNA (see the chapter 6.
 Exclusion).

-6. Persons fearing forced or child recruitment by Kurdish forces a.
-'Duty of Self-Defence' and forced recruitment [Main COI reference: Targeting, 3.3, 4.1, 4.2]
+2.6 Persons fearing forced or child recruitment by Kurdish forces a.
+'Duty of Self-Defence' and forced recruitment